 - In a small bowl, stir together mayonnaise, parsley, lemon juice, capers, Worcestershire sauce and pepper.

 - Place salmon fillet, skin side down, on prepared sheet pan.
 Spread mayonnaise mixture evenly over the top.
-Bake, uncovered, 10 to 12 minutes, or until desired doneness.
+Bake, uncovered, 10 to 12 minutes, or until desired doneness (I like to cook it to around 130-135 degrees).
 Let stand for 5 minutes before serving.
 Note that the salmon will continue cooking for a few minutes after you take it out of the oven.
 Serve immediately, with lemon wedges on the side.

 Gluten Free: Use gluten-free Worcestershire sauce.